-Power BI – Import text using examples
+Power BI – Import Text Using Examples

 Import text using examples was introduced in the 2020 August update for Power BI.
 It writes the Power Query steps to transform a non-tabular text file into a table.